Draft Wycombe District Local Plan supporting evidence

 Economy study and employment land review

-This draft report, produced by our consultants Peter Brett Associates, is an assessment of the District's future economic needs and a review of employment land.
+This draft report, produced by our consultants Peter Brett Associates, is an assessment of the area's future economic needs and a review of employment land.

 Housing and economic development needs assessment (HEDNA)